Gracedave1/export-performance-analytics/README.md

 This dashboard includes **Excel slicers** that allow users to filter data with a single click.
 This provides a highly interactive experience where stakeholders can:

-- Focus on specific years or product groups
+- Focus on specific product groups
 - Instantly adjust views based on selected countries or regions
 - Drill into specific time periods or export categories